Brand-new Ashley Down station

-The new station, currently under construction, at Ashley Down is part of the wider MetroWest Phase 2 project which will re-introduce passenger services on open the Henbury Line
+Bristol’s newest railway station, Ashley Down, is now open on.
+The new station is part of a wider project which will re-introduce passenger services and open the Henbury Line.

-Image of the local rail network indicating where Ashley Down Station in on the map.
+Image of the local rail network indicating where Ashley Down Station is on the map.

 This image may not be accessible for people using assistive technology.
 Information is available in an alternative format (text) further below on this page.
 If you require assistance please contact us.